If you look up the word “harmony”, it might say…See The Everly Brothers.

 Despite some personal problems and sibling conflicts, they did continue to (off-and-on) record and perform live, including a successful tour with Simon & Garfunkel in 2003.

 Phil Everly passed away from lung disease at the age of 75 in 2014.
-Don Everly says he thinks of his brother every day.
+Don Everly said he thinks of his brother every day.

 The importance of The Everly Brothers has always been recognized in the music community.
 In 1986, they were in the very first group of 10 artists inducted into The Rock & Roll Hall Of Fame.